kkkkan/Android-YouTube-Background-Player/README.md

 - Depending on the model, long-term videos may be played for 9 to 25 minutes and playback may end in the middle and playback of the next video may begin.
   - Machines with this phenomenon seen: FUJITSU arrows M02 (OS: andrid 6.0.1)
   - Machine that did not see this phenomenon: SONY SO - 01G (OS: android 5.0.2)

+- The screen turns black when it is set to landscape → portrait, or it gets stationary

 ## Functions considering expansion in the future